 What You’ll Need

 Once you have all the tools on standby and you’ve completed preparations, you are ready to start removing the candle wax.

-Turn the trimmer on and cut over the part covered in candle wax.
+- Turn the trimmer on and cut over the part covered in candle wax.

-Make sure that you cut the hair as short as possible to remove all of the hardened candle wax.
+- Make sure that you cut the hair as short as possible to remove all of the hardened candle wax.

-Next, focus on preventing this situation from happening again.
+Next, focus on preventing the situation from happening again.
 Find a safer place for your candles.
 Look for a place where your cat won’t reach it easily or somewhere your candles won’t fall off onto your cat or yourself.

 It’s never a good day when your cat hurts themselves.
 It can be very scary and nerve-wracking, especially if you’ve never been in the situation before.
 Although it’s not a common occurrence, your cat can get covered in candle wax if they relax near a lit candle.
 It may take a while to remove a large amount of wax, but the process is relatively simple.
 Hopefully, the tips above can help you safely mitigate the incident.